DefTruth/CUDA-Learn-Notes/README.md

-# Learn Optimize for CUDA and SIMD
+# Learn Optimize for CUDA
-This is a personal notebook for C++, CUDA, PTX and SIMD optimization.
+This is a personal notebook for C++, CUDA, PTX and CUDA-SIMD optimization.